 Six Criteria for Ius Ad Bellum (Just War)

 First of all, it must be noted as a matter of history that Augustine did not formulate a doctrine of “just war” in the sense of a clearly-defined, explicated theory.
 Rather, he sporadically mentions the justice and injustice of war in various writings spread across his vast corpus, especially in Against Faustus.
 The first author to approach anything like a theory of just war is Gratian, the celebrated canonist/theologian.
 His compilation of canon law, the Decretum (ca. 1140), cites Augustine 78 times in the context of just war.
-The first person to define a theory of just war per se is St. Thomas Aquinas in the Summa Theologiae 2,2,40,1: “In order for a war to be just, three things are necessary.”
+The first person to define a theory of just war per se is St. Thomas Aquinas: “In order for a war to be just, three things are necessary” (Summa Theologiae 2-2,40,1).
 These are proper authority, just cause, and right intention.
 For each of these, Aquinas has a clear quotation from Augustine in support, which shows how comments made here and there throughout his corpus became the patristic authority for this medieval theory.

 Ius in Bello: Discrimination and Proportionality